Student Affairs Office

 Sexual harassment of either employees or students is a violation of federal and state laws.
 It is the policy of the University of Maine System that no member of the University community may sexually harass another.
-In accordance with its policy of complying with non-discrimination laws, the University of Maine System regards freedom from sexual harassment as an individual student right which will be safeguarded as a matter of policy.
+In accordance with its policy of complying with non-discrimination laws, the University of Maine System regards freedom from sexual harassment as an individual student right that will be safeguarded as a matter of policy.
 Any employee or student will be subject to disciplinary action for violation of this policy.
 A pamphlet describing the policy and its enforcement is made available to each student and staff member.
 Incidents of sexual harassment should be reported promptly to a campus EEO officer, or to the Student Affairs Office.

 Student Health Insurance

 The UMFK Student Health Clinic is a service of Northern Maine Medical Center.
 The Health Clinic is a primary care health facility that provides a wide array of student health procedures and services.
 The Clinic is open approximately 20 hours per week.
-Contact Student Life or the Health Clinic for specific hours.
+Contact Student Affairs or the Health Clinic for specific hours.
 Visits and services in the Health Clinic are free of charge for all UMFK students.

 Below is a list of services offered by the Student Health Clinic: